 Q: Are you a charter school vendor?
 A: Yes!
-We are currently a vendor of Summit Academy and Valiant Charter Prep, Visions and Valley View.
+We are currently a vendor of Visions, Valley View, and Compass.

 Q: Who teaches the Homeschool and Summer sessions?
-A: Misty Muhlestein, and Katie Vegvary are instructors, along with other parent Helpers.
-To learn more about Misty or Katie please visit about us.
+A: Various instructors, please visit about us to view current ranch mentors.
 If you’re interested in being a Ranch Helper, please click on Ranch Helper to learn more.

 Q: What is 4H?
 A: Hand, Heart, Head, Health are the 4 H’s.
 4-H is a community of young people across America learning leadership, citizenship and life skills.

 Q: Are you a 4H club?
-A: No we are not a 4H club, however we are current members of the Claycord 4H.
+A: No we are not a 4H club.
 If your interested in joining 4H, or participating in showing an animal, please go to https://4-h.org/find/.

 Q: Why are all the children in class together, and not split by age groups?
 A: Through research and personal experience we have decided that mixed age learning works best for our children in this environment.
 We have found that young children learn from older ones, and older children learn through teaching the younger ones.
 Even when the younger ones are not interacting with the older ones, they just learn from watching and listening.

 Q: My child has food allergies will you be able to accommodate us?
 A: Please let us know if you child has a life threatening food allergy.
 We are a peanut free ranch.
-If there is a specific food you would like your child to avoid, we will donthe best we can, although please bring an alternative food.
+If there is a specific food you would like your child to avoid, please bring an alternative food.

 Q: Can I stay with my child during class?
 A: If you are not signed up to be a Ranch Helper, there is no need to stay with your child during ranch sessions.
-However, you are welcome to stay the first 30 minutes of class to help your child adjust, if necessary.
+However, you are welcome to stay the first 30 minutes of class to help your child adjust.

 Q: What does service mean?
 What kinds of service project will you be doing?
 A:Service is an activity that allow the children to help out the community or the ranch.
 Service projects can be simple, for example making a meal to feed a family, harvesting food for donations given to people in need, making or packing something for an organization in need.
 We also host a Ranch service day once a month.
 Please click service to learn more.